-5 Grades: 10, 11, 12 Year 1 Credit Prerequisite: Instructor recommendation tion May be offered for Dual Credit This course is for highly motivated students who plan to take the IB governme ent exam or who need academic challenge.
-The course is a study of the struct ures and philosophies of government, the A American political system, civil rights, and public opinion.
+Grades: 10, 11, 12 Full Year

+Prerequisite: Instructor recommendation

+This course is for highly motivated students who plan to take the IB government exam or who need academic challenge.
+The course is a study of the structures and philosophies of government, the American political system, civil rights, and public opinion.